numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Biobjective Performance Assessment in COCO: A Set-Indicator Value Replaces the Objective Function
 =================================================================================================

-The general concepts of how the COCO_ platform suggests to benchmark multi-objective algorithms is the same than in the single-objective case: for each optimization algorithm, we record the runtimes to reach given target values for each problem in a given benchmark suite.
-A problem thereby consists of a (vector-valued) objective function, its search space dimension, and a concrete instantiation of it (see [coco-perf-assessment]_ and above).
-For defining the runtime on such a problem, we consider a quality indicator which is to be optimized (minimized).
+For measuring the runtime on a given problem, we consider a quality indicator which is to be optimized (minimized).
 In the single-objective case, the quality indicator is the objective function value.
 In the case of the ``bbob-biobj`` test suite, the quality indicator will be mostly a negative hypervolume indicator of the *archive* :math:`A_t` of all non-dominated solutions evaluated within the first :math:`t` function evaluations.
 In principal, other quality indicators of the archive can be used as well.

+.. |IHV| replace:: :math:`\IHV`

 Definition of the quality indicator
 ------------------------------------
-To be more concrete, the indicator :math:`\IHV` used here is to be mininized and is a combination of the negative hypervolume indicator of the archive with the nadir point as the hypervolume's reference point and the distance to the region of interest :math:`[z_{\text{ideal}}, z_{\text{nadir}}]` after a normalization of the objective space [#]_:
+The indicator :math:`\IHV` to be mininized is either the negative hypervolume indicator of the archive with the nadir point reference point or the distance to the region of interest :math:`[z_{\text{ideal}}, z_{\text{nadir}}]` after a normalization of the objective space [#]_: